Mahady-95/Mahady-95/README.md

 ## I am a student of American Inrernational University-Bangladesh

-- I’m currently learning everything
+- I’m currently working and learning Software Quality Assurance (SQA)
 - I’m looking to collaborate with other developers
 - Contribute more to Open Source projects
-- I’m currently working on Automation Testting
 - I’m looking for help with ...
 - Ask me about SQA, Manual and Autonmation Testing
 - How to reach me: ashek.mahady.aiub@gmail.com